Trina Solar publishes CAPEX and LCOE assessment White Paper, pointing to best value with Vertex 210mm modules

 - 688599.SS

 CHANGZHOU, China, Jan.
-27, 2022 /CNW/ -- On January 26, Trina Solar released its CAPEX and LCOE assessment White Paper, including Fraunhofer ISE, DNV, Black&Veatch, Enertis Applus+, and UL, five global authoritative organizations for the Vertex series modules.
+28, 2022 /PRNewswire/ -- On January 26, Trina Solar released its CAPEX and LCOE assessment White Paper, including Fraunhofer ISE, DNV, Black&Veatch, Enertis Applus+, and UL, five global authoritative organizations for the Vertex series modules.
 The calculation research covers 6 countries and forms 84 sets of comparative data, which intuitively and comprehensively shows the system value advantages of the Vertex series modules.

 (Click to download the Whitepaper, for more info please contact vertexvalue@trinasolar.com)